TheMomentumAI/crossfhir/README.md

   - ✅ PUT
   - POST
   - DELETE
-- SMART on FHIR integration

 ### PostgreSQL features

-For more information, check the PostgreSQL section.
+For more information, check the FAQ section.

 - ✅ PostgreSQL connection setup.
 - ✅ Migrating .ndjson files from FHIR v4 resources into specific tables.